true-while/AzureFastStartForIoT/Connected Campus/README.md

 Architecture
 ============

-The system you are about to build consists of the following parts/will work in the following manner:
+The system you are about to build consists of the following components and will work in the following manner:

 1. __An IoT Hub__.
 This will act as the main gateway for ingesting data from connected devices.
 You will need to register your device with IoT Hub before you can send it data.
 2. A __Raspberry Pi__ with attached sensors.
 A motion sensor will be used determine wether anybody is in the room with light and temprature data being collected via appropriate sensors.